1. Home

 7. Lawmakers Owning Stocks That Will Benefit from the Laws They Make

-This one is a no-brainer – members of congress shouldn’t financially benefit from the laws they make.
+The biggest example of this is that members of congress shouldn’t financially benefit from the laws they make.
 It’s obvious that lawmakers and their families owning stocks that are influenced by their legislation raises a conflict of interest.

 8. Puppy Mills